What is Denial of Service (DoS)?

 Denial of service targeted by the system

 These attacks aim to compromise the usability of the targeted systems.
-Resource depletion is a common attack vector, where limited system resources (eg, memory, processor, disk space) are intentionally “used” by the attacker in order to cripple the normal operations of the system. target.
+Resource depletion is a common attack vector, What are Denial where limited system resources (eg, memory, processor, disk space) are intentionally “used” by the attacker in order to cripple the normal operations of the system. target.

 Application-targeted denial of service